Efficient Interview Scheduling for Stable Matching: Deferred Proofs from Section (Minimizing the Number of Interviews)

 when $m\le n^7$, since $k\ge\lceil10\log n\rceil$.
 Then,

 Otherwise, when $m>n^7$, then $k> m -\sqrt[7]{m}+1\ge \sqrt{m}$:

 \end{proof}

+Before proving that with high probability every applicant stops interviewing after $O(\log n)$ interviews, we first introduce a supporting lemma that limits the set of positions we need to analyze when $ m\ge n + \lceil10\log n\rceil - 1$. \begin{lemma} Assume that $ m\ge n + \lceil10\log n\rceil - 1$ and $k$-eventual happiness for applicants holds for $k = \lceil10\log n\rceil$.
+Then, applicant $a_i$ will not interview any position $p_j$ with index $j \ge k + i$.
+Consequently, no position $p_j$ with $j \ge n + k$ is ever interviewed. \end{lemma} \begin{proof} We prove this by induction on the applicant index $i \ge 1$.
+Recall that by \cref{algorithm:serial-adaptive}, an applicant is selected by the algorithm until she is matched, and she interviews unmatched positions in increasing order of their indices (tie-breaking towards smaller indices).

+For the base case $i=1$, applicant $a_1$ interviews positions in strictly increasing order starting from $p_1$.
+Under the $k$-eventual happiness assumption and when $ m\ge n +k - 1$, she stops interviewing once she finds a position she interim likes, which occurs within her first $k$ interviews.
+Therefore, the maximum index of a position she interviews is $k$, meaning she will not interview any position $p_j$ with $j \ge k+1$.

+Assume the claim holds for all applicants $a_{i'}$ where $i' < i$.
+This inductive hypothesis implies that all $i-1$ previously matched applicants found their matches at positions with indices strictly less than $k+i-1$.
+When applicant $a_i$ begins interviewing, she considers the remaining unmatched positions in increasing order of index.
+Because the preceding $i-1$ applicants occupy $i-1$ positions, the first $k$ unmatched positions are guaranteed to fall within $[1,k+i-1]$.
+Under the $k$-eventual happiness assumption and when $m\ge n+k-1$, $a_i$ will find a match within her first $k$ available positions.
+Thus, she will not interview any position beyond index $k + i - 1$.

+Since the final applicant is $a_n$, no applicant will ever interview a position with an index greater than $k + n - 1$.
+Therefore, under the $k$-eventual happiness assumption, every position $p_j$ such that $j \ge n + k$ never interviews. \end{proof}

 \begin{lemma} Consider any bilaterally ex-ante equivalent instance with $n$ applicants and $m\ge n$ positions.
-In \cref{algorithm:serial-adaptive}, with probability $1 - O(n^{-3})$, every agent conducts at most $O(\log n)$ interviews. \end{lemma} \begin{proof} Let $k=\lceil10\log n\rceil$ and assume that the realization that is not $k$-bad.
-In \cref{algorithm:serial-adaptive}, by \cref{lem:position-stops-interview-after++}, a position stops interviewing once it meets an applicant they interim like each other.
-Under the not $k$-bad assumption, this occurs after at most $k$ interviews.
+In \cref{algorithm:serial-adaptive}, with probability $1 - O(n^{-3})$, every agent conducts at most $O(\log n)$ interviews. \end{lemma} \begin{proof} Assume that $ n + \lceil10\log n\rceil - 1> m$, and let $k=\lceil10\log n\rceil$ and assume that the realization that is not $k$-bad.
+In \cref{algorithm:serial-adaptive}, by \cref{lem:position-stops-interview-after++}, a position stops interviewing once it meets an applicant such that they interim like each other.
+Under the assumption the realization is not $k$-bad, this occurs after at most $k$ interviews.
 Moreover, when the realization is not $k$-bad, \cref{lem:applicant-do-max-k-interviews} applies.
 Consequently, every applicant will participate in at most $k$ interviews.
-Therefore, when the realization is not $k$-bad, which holds a probability of at least $1-\frac{3}{n^3}$ for large enough $n$ (by \cref{lem:prob-k-bad}), every agent conducts at most $k$ interviews, which is $O(\log n)$. \end{proof} From \cref{lem:2n-for-small-m,lem:2n-for-big-m,lem:agent-k-interviews} above, we obtain the correctness of the following result. \TwoInterviews*
+Therefore, when the realization is not $k$-bad, which holds a probability of at least $1-\frac{3}{n^3}$ for large enough $n$ (by \cref{lem:prob-k-bad}), every agent conducts at most $k$ interviews, which is $O(\log n)$.